AnthonyPWatts/SQLDockerDeployKit/readme.md

 - Server: e.g., `localhost,1433`
 - Authentication: SQL Server Authentication
 - Username: `sa`
-- Password: [Your sa password] or if unchanged the image default is: `<YourStrong!Passw0rd>`
+- Password: [Your sa password]

 ### TIP: Changing the SA Password:
 General instructions for changing the SA password on SQL Server:
-1. Connect to your SQL Server instance using SQL Server Management Studio or another SQL client. (the default password is: `<YourStrong!Passw0rd>`)
+1. Connect to your SQL Server instance using SQL Server Management Studio or another SQL client.
 2. Once connected, open a new query window.
 3. Run the following SQL command:
     `ALTER LOGIN sa WITH PASSWORD = 'YourNewStrongPassword!';`